Projecting Children

 .children({

-// fallback and children are moved into this closure
+// children and fallback are moved into a closure here

 .fallback(fallback)